Robust walking based on MPC with viability guarantees: INTRODUCTION

 Recently, uncertainties have been considered in the MPC synthesis using robust (RMPC) \cite{villa2017model} and stochastic (SMPC) \cite{gazar2020stochastic} approaches.
-Using the measured state of the system directly inside MPC problem may render the OCP infeasible.
-This is a well-known problem of constrained MPC in general and if the OCP is guaranteed to always have a solution, it is said to be \emph{recursively feasible} \cite{lofberg2012oops}.
+Using the measured state of the system directly inside MPC problem may render the OCP infeasible (in the presence of any state constraint).
+This is a well-known problem of constrained MPC in general and if the OCP is feasible at all time instants given that it is feasible at initial time, it is said to be \emph{recursively feasible} \cite{Kouvaritakis2016}.
 To ensure recursive feasibility, \cite{villa2017model} employed the RMPC approach in \cite{mayne2005robust} and introduced the current state of the system as decision variable to be determined as a function of the state measurement.
 In general, there exist other approaches apart from \cite{mayne2005robust} to guarantee recursive feasibility for linear MPC, e.g., adding additional constraints \cite{mayne2000constrained}, or using a backup strategy when the problem is infeasible \cite{hewing2018stochastic}.
 Guaranteeing recursive feasibility in the general case for linear systems can end up in theoretically very complicated algorithms \cite{gondhalekar2009controlled}, or it may enforce very limiting constraints that degrade the performance \cite{lofberg2012oops}.

-In this paper, we propose a novel approach to guarantee the feasibility of constrained linear MPC problem used for bipedal walking.
+In this paper, we propose a novel approach that uses MPC to generate trajectories for bipedal walking and guarantees viability of the gaits without any terminal constraint.
 Our approach is based on computation of the viability kernel and projecting the measured state inside it.
 We ensure that, contrary to \cite{villa2017model}, the measured state is only modified if it is outside of the viability kernel.